 Synthetic Sand Cons:

 the thinner coating wears off and can dry out if left in the open air (though it will repair itself if left in an enclosed container).
 Almost all colored sands available—even outside the magic industry—are a regular white sand painted to the desired color.
 The paint can liquify during the vapor process, creating an improper seal on the grain.
-Synthetic sands do not clump—at all—so you cannot stir the water as vigorously as a waxed sand, thus more sand is lost over time and the effect is difficult for beginners.
+Synthetic sands do not clump—at all—so you cannot stir the water as vigorously as a waxed sand.
 Some tricks are much harder to perform with synthetic sand than the new wax sand.

 Waxed sand and synthetic sand are very different substances, both in look and feel.
 If you have tried one, but not the other, now is your chance to get a good quality product and add this legendary effect to your repertoire.